deakjahn/flutter_dropzone/README.md

 ## Breaking changes

+4.0.x is compatible with Flutter 3.13 (stable) and later.
+If you're not yet ready to upgrade from a previous version of Flutter, stay with the latest 3.0.x version of `flutter_dropzone`.
+See the [README of the web implementation][3] for details.

 3.0.x is compatible with Flutter 2.5 (stable) and later.
 If you're not yet ready to upgrade from a previous version of Flutter, stay with the latest 2.0.x version of `flutter_dropzone`.
 See the [README of the web implementation][3] for details.